pascomnet/documentation/site/content/client-desktop-userguide/fax/_index.en.md

 ### Make settings for automation

 First set up a folder monitoring as described above.
-Then activate the option **Automatic sending**.
+Then activate the option {{< ui-button "automatic sending">}}.

 ![Activate automatic sending](automatic_fax.en.jpg)
 *Activate automatic sending*
 </br>

 1. Make sure that the **Ghostscript** tool is installed on your computer.
 This tool is required to control PDF files.
-Click on **Scan** to set the path to the installation folder automatically.
+Click on {{< ui-button "scan">}} to set the path to the installation folder automatically.

 2. The **Send Delay** delays in **seconds** the time when the **Fax transmission** starts automatically.

 3. Test the configuration

-### Set **control field** parameters in documents
+### Set control field parameters in documents

 In your document, insert as **first line** (like a fax header) the **control field** parameters.